 postgres=#

 You can see that we connect and access PostgreSQL via the console.
-Everything needs to be done using the console when we need to create a new table or new rows.
-If you are not familiar with the console, probably you'll be fighting with it.
-However, my advice is to be comfortable with it because we'll be using console interfaces a lot as developers!
-But if you resist doing this, we have a visual option: pgAdmin
+When we need to create a new table or new rows everything needs to be done using the console.
+If you are not familiar with the console, probably you’ll be fighting with it.
+However my advice is to try to be comfortable with it, because as developers we’ll be using console interfaces a lot!
+But if you resist to do this, we have a visual option: pgAdmin

 pgAdmin

-It's a trendy open-source platform dedicated to PostgreSQL and has graphical user interface administration tools to manage your relational databases.
-Some features include a query tool for SQL statements and importing/exporting CSV files.
+It’s a very popular open source platform fully dedicated to PostgreSQL and has graphical user interface administration tools to manage your relational databases.
+Some features include a query tool for SQL statements and importing/exporting csv files.

 What’s Covered:

-If you follow that post, it is easy to do everything from the UI, like creating tables data or even monitoring other things like performance.
+If you follow that post, it is easy to do everything from the UI, like creating tables, data, or even to monitor other things like performance and so on.

-I think we have enough context about databases, and next post, we'll be creating our first database and tables.
+I think we have enough context now about databases, and next post we’ll be creating out first database and tables.

 Thanks for reading